JazzDivision/reports_versus_performance/README.md

 - Simple Linear Regression (scikit-learn)
 - Statistical testing (ANOVA)

 The goal was to determine whether these factors are meaningful predictors of performance.
-The findings of this project had a real-world business impact, particularly in terms of headcount discussions between senior stakeholders.
+The findings of this project had a real-world business impact, particularly in terms of recruitment discussions between senior stakeholders.

 ---